 As you probably know, machinery in oil mill facilities will also remove leaves, twigs, and other debris before the olive extraction process starts.

-Since they mostly use some kind of air blowers, they won’t be able to remove 100% of leaves, twigs, and other debris.
+Since they mostly use some kind of air blower, they won’t be able to remove 100% of leaves, twigs, and other debris.
 That’s why it’s important that you remove as many of them as possible.

 In my opinion, the separation process in mills is only to remove leftovers.
 You’re the one that should remove most of the debris, not the machinery.
 Also, there’s no guarantee that mills will remove all of them, as I already said.